 With global warming, everyone impacts everybody else and is directly at risk.
 It's a pandamia with a 100% contagion rate.
-It cannot be about individual rights or Freedom alone.
-One person's Freedom ends where another one begins.
-We live in the same closed universe in which all share the same resources, biodiversity, air and water...
+It cannot be about individual rights or freedom alone.
+One person's freedom ends where another one begins.
+We all live in the same closed universe in which we share the same resources, biodiversity, air and water...
 It's a single setting for us all to protect or waste.